open-custody/keychain-operators/README.md

    export KEYCHAIN_ID=2  # replace with the actual keychain ID
    ```

 3. Fund account that will be used as Keychain party.
 Account can be generated localy or created in wallet.
+Make sure to
+   save the mnemonic of the created key as it will be used in environment variables of the backend services.
 Example for
    generating localy:
    ```
    export KEYCHAIN_PARTY_NAME=my-keychain-party
-   wardend keys add $KEYCHAIN_PARTY_NAME
+   wardend keys add $KEYCHAIN_PARTY_NAME export KEYCHAIN_PARTY=$(wardend keys show -a $KEYCHAIN_PARTY_NAME)
    ```
-4. Add the address to the Keychain parties:
+4. Add the newly created keychain party to the keychain.
+It will be used by keychain operator to sign transactions.

-   `wardend tx warden add-keychain-party --keychain-id $KEYCHAIN_ID --party $KEYCHAIN_PARTY --from <keychain_admin_account> --chain-id wardenprotocol`
+   `wardend tx warden add-keychain-party --keychain-id $KEYCHAIN_ID --party $KEYCHAIN_PARTY --from <KEYCHAIN_ADMIN_ACCOUNT> --chain-id wardenprotocol`

+5. Top up the keychain party with WARD tokens.
+   `wardend tx bank send <FROM_ACCOUNT> <KEYCHAIN_PARTY_ADDRESS> 10000000uward --chain-id <CHAIN_ID> --node <RPC_URL>`

 ## Fordefi

 You will need an active fordefi account with which you will bind keychain.

 1. Create a Fordefi [API user](https://docs.fordefi.com/reference/authentication#create-an-api-user-and-token), save
    it's access token.
-Note: API user name will be using for `FORDEFI_API_USER_NAME` setting so save it too.
+Note: API-User name will be used for the `FORDEFI_API_USER_NAME` environment variable of the
+   backend services.
 2. Setup [API Signer](https://docs.fordefi.com/reference/set-up-an-api-signer) and
    [activate it](https://docs.fordefi.com/reference/activate-api-signer).
 3. [Pair API user with the API Signer](https://docs.fordefi.com/reference/pair-an-api-client-with-the-api-signer).
 You
    will need to create public/private keys pair for that.
-From Fordefi docs:
+From the Fordefi docs:

    > **To create the private key using openSSL:**
    >